 Definition: noun – a member of a family or group who is regarded as a disgrace to them.
 How I feel about it: I hate this one.
 My friends have called me this on several occasions, and I tell them each time that it hurts my feelings.
 Just because I may not live the same lifestyle they do, does not make me a black sheep.
 See that definition?
 By calling me a black sheep, you are calling me a disgrace.
 That offends me.
 Yeah, I’m different.
 So what?
 Call me free spirited, independent, wild, adventurous, anything!
 But do not call me a black sheep.

 Definition: adjective – free from outside control; not depending on another’s authority.
 How I feel about it: I make my own decisions.
 I will listen to advice and the words of other, but the things I choose to do are always my decisions.
 I don’t take handouts and I work hard for what I have.
 I am ok on my own.
 I don’t need friends or boy friends to complete me.
 Being independent is a crucial skill that not everyone has.
 Some people require others to keep them going.
 Some people need to have help.
 Some people just want it.
 I don’t.
 I live a life free and independent of others.

 Morgan spends her spare time dreaming about travel and re-reading Harry Potter.
-She is a historian by trade and a chocoholic by addiction.
-She suffers from oldest child syndrome and loves the Auburn Tigers.
+She is a public historian by training and a chocoholic by admission.
+She also suffers from oldest child syndrome.